Best Credit Cards For Utility (Electricity) Bills

 If you’re still using SP Group as your electricity provider, you can make payment anytime anywhere in three easy steps via the SP app.

-2. Add and save debit or credit card details (Visa/Mastercard/AMEX)
+2. Add and save your debit or credit card details (Visa / Mastercard / AMEX)

-3. Select premise and bills to pay > Complete payment
+3. Select the premise and bills to pay > complete the payment

 Through CardUp